ibm-cloud-docs/account/iam-userid_keys.md

 {: tip}

-## Updating an API key using the CLI
+## Updating an API key by using the CLI
 {: #update_user_key-cli}
 {: cli}

 To edit an API key by using the CLI, enter the following command:

-1. Enter `ibmcloud iam api-key-update NAME [-n NAME] [-d DESCRIPTION]` in your command prompt, specifying the old name, new name, and new description for the key.
-For example,:
+1. Enter `ibmcloud iam api-key-update NAME [-n NAME] [-d DESCRIPTION]`, specifying the old name, new name, and new description for the key.
+For more information, see the following example:

 ```bash
 ibmcloud iam api-key-update MyCurrentName -n MyNewName -d "the new description of my key"